sunil2018/alertmanager_go_api/README.md

-This micro service is related GO API service
+This micro service is related GO API service.
+Added new line for testing